-This article describes how to set up a SSO with third-party identity provider for G Suite and managed Google Accounts.
+This article describes how to set up a SSO with third-party identity provider for Google Workspace and managed Google Accounts.
 (To set up Google as the identity provider, go to SAML-based Federated SSO.)

 From the Admin console Home page, go to Security.